2Emma-zhou/SaaS/docs/Introduction.md

 #### Sink
 The storage layer of Tier0, which enables efficient data querying and compression.
-- Time-series data is stored in TimescaleDB.
+- TTSDB is for real-time operational metrics.
-- Relational data (e.g. CRM data) is stored in PostgreSQL.
+- S3 is the system of record for all historical and analytical data.

 #### Event Flow
 Node-RED as core, completes event-driven data flows.